ros-industrial/industrial_ci/doc/index.rst

     - BEFORE_SCRIPT='./my_before_script.sh'

 NOTE: In general the scripts are run as root in a Docker container.
-If you configures a different (base) Docker image, the user could be changed to non-root.
+If you configure a different (base) Docker image, the user could be changed to non-root.
 But since we need to install packages the (base) image should set-up `sudo` for this user.

 Customize outside of the CI process
 +++++++++++++++++++++++++++++++++++